Thoregon/evolux.dyncomponents/lib/browserloader/spec.md

 to reduce data transfer and startp time.

 Assembles a script which does the dynamic loading in the browser.
-The script will be loaded from a boot script, which detects the clients properties and helps to build the right loader script.
-This boot script will be referenced directly in the HTML.
+Uses [rollup](Assembles a script which does the dynamic loading in the browser.
+Especially for old style CommonJS modules, which can't be loaded in the browser a packaging with transpilation is necessary.
-Caching of precompiled scripts is done, client get ist own signature.
+Caching of precompiled scripts is done, client get ist own signature with an ETag.
 Client boot script will always check if relevant settings or information has been changed and asks the server for a replacement.

 The dynamic browser loader is also reponsible for hot reloading during development and also for updates in production.